AlinaKorobchuk/study-projects/Prediction of the production volume of enterprises/README.md

 **Key findings:**

--Different methods of ML are able to predict an indicator for the corresponding date on the basis of historical data.
+- Different methods of ML are able to predict an indicator for the corresponding date on the basis of historical data.
 If we have a large deviation of a forecasted value from the real one the data should be returned to correction.
 - The best model for given time series is ARIMA model, which has shown the best quality.

 **Used libraries:**